mahmadza/curly-guacamole/README.md

 # curly-guacamole
-Scripts to handle AWS jobs for genome analyses
+Various scripts to handle AWS jobs for genome analyses